 Part of NSS’ Sculpture Celebration Conference.
-The Competition will take place on Friday, June 22, 2018 at Brookgreen Gardens in South Carolina.
+The Competition will take place on Friday, June 21, 2019 in New York City.
 Each selected competitor will receive a Participation Scholarship.

-Objective: To successfully model a bust from life (from the neck up), working from a live model.
+Objective: To successfully model a figure from life, working from a live model.
 Modeling will be done in front of an audience (sculptors, patrons, vendors, and others who are attending the Sculpture Celebration Conference).

 Schedule: 4 hours of modeling